AI for Workflow Automation: Tools, Benefits & Real-World Use Cases

 - Professional Services: Scope tracking, approvals, client updates

 If the work repeats and the rules can be taught, AI can likely automate it reliably, without rewriting how your business runs.
+Companies in these sectors often shortlist leading AI development companies before scoping their first automation pilot.

 At Idea Maker, we’ve worked with enterprise clients using legacy CRMs and ERPs, building intelligent automation layers that allow teams to forecast, route, and validate without replacing existing systems.